Regenerative Medicine and Stem Cells

 4) Methods for obtaining oligodendrocytes and their cell populations

 Oligodendrocytes are a type of auxiliary cells in the nervous tissue that produce myelin.
-Their main function is to create the myelin sheath that protects the neurons.
-As such, oligodendrocytes are the cells required to treat diseases like multiple sclerosis that result in demyelinating lesions in the central nervous system and oligodendrocytes are the cells needed to repair the damage by induction or re-myelinization.
+Myelin is used to create the myelin sheath that insulates neurons.
+As such, oligodendrocytes are the cells required to treat diseases like multiple sclerosis which arise from demyelinating lesions in the central nervous system.

 https://patents.justia.com/patent/9783781